Traditional breast ironing is ‘loving’ child abuse.

 Breast ironing (or flattening), in contrast, is repeated over and over again—sometimes daily.
 Traditional familial theory is that the procedure makes the girls less attractive to perverted males.
 In practice, some girls continue to be sexually active and others become victims of sexual violence.

 Effects of Breast Ironing

-Breast ironing is sometimes done by pounding with spatulas, hammers, or heated stones.
+Breast ironing is sometimes done by pounding the chest of a young woman with spatulas, hammers, or heated stones.
 It has reportedly led to cysts, lesions, an inability to produce breast milk, and perhaps to the development of cancer in some young women.
-The painful practice often results in the destruction of mammary glands, making girls vulnerable to breast infection, itching, scars, and abscesses.
-It can lower self-esteem and inhibit intimacy.

 Indicators that a girl has undergone breast ironing: